Stray from the Path: History

 In 2018, the ensemble toured with Anti-Flag, the White Noise and Sharptooth.

 In September of 2022, SFTP released their album Euthanasia.
 The making of the album was fraught with strife due to the COVID-19 pandemic.
 The band would send each other ideas but would find that they would go long periods of time without playing their instruments.
 Craig would drum on Twitch during this time and was later joined by Tom Williams on guitar.
 This avenue helped re-fire their passion for performance.
 Nick Ruskell writes: "From empty tank to firing on all cylinders, it's been a journey of reconnection [sic] to make Euthanasia.
 But, having done so with such impressive force, it's put Stray From The Path firmly back on track."

 In Feb.
 2025, they released their first new music since their album Euthanasia, as part of a signing announcement announcing that they aligned with Sharptone.

 On May 30, 2025, the band announced that they would break up at the end of the year following their touring commitments and final festival appearances.
 On the same day, they also surprise-released their eleventh and final album, Clockworked.

+On November 28, 2025, Stray from the Path played their final show at Crane in Bristol, with support from Alpha Wolf, Graphic Nature, and Calva Louise.

 Musical style and influences

-Their music has been categorized as metalcore, hardcore punk, and rap metal.
+Their music has been categorized as metalcore, hardcore punk, rap metal and nu metal.
 Their earliest material was metalcore containing elements of math rock, however over the years have developed a larger emphasis on groove and technicality.
 Metal Sucks attributed this development as being due to the band's growing influence from Rage Against the Machine.
-In an article for Exclaim!, writer Joe Smith-Engelhardt described the band's style as a "Rage-against-the-Machine-worshipping take on hardcore".
+In an article for Exclaim!, writer Joe Smith-Engelhardt described the band's style as a "Rage Against the Machine-worshipping take on hardcore".

-They have cited influences including Meshuggah, Gojira, Refused, Anti Flag, Rage against the Machine, Converge, Glassjaw, and Deftones.
+They have cited influences including Meshuggah, Gojira, Refused, Anti Flag, Rage Against the Machine, Converge, Glassjaw and Deftones.